abishekarun/STAT545-hw-rajendran-arun/hw09/README.md

-## Repo for Nineth Homework - R Packages
+## Repo for Ninth Homework - R Packages

-This is the *readme file* for the nineth homework.
+This is the *readme file* for the ninth homework.
 In this homework, custom package 'mathfunctions' is developed with proper documentation.

 #### [Click here for the package](https://github.com/abishekarun/mathfunctions)